pjaos/ssh_tunnel/README.md

 # A Python ssh tunnel
 This program allows an ssh tunnel to be created from the local machine to an SSH server.
 It was primarily written to allow ssh port forwarding on Windows machines that did not have openssh installed.
-It support both forward and reverse ssh port forwarding.
+It supports both forward and reverse ssh port forwarding.

 # Building
 To build the ssh_tunnel program run build.bat as shown below after ensuring python (3.12 or greater) and poetry are installed.